rafi007akhtar/patterns-learning/catalog/01-creational-patterns/notes.md

 - For each variant of the product family, create a separate **factory class** based on the `AbstractFactory` interface created above.
   - A factory a type of class that can return product of its particular type only.
 For example, `ModernFurnitureFactory` can return `ModernSofa`, `ModernChair` objects, but not `VictorianSofa`.
 - The client code then uses the `AbstractFactory` to work with both factories and products.
 It does not care about the concrete class of the factory it works with.
-- As the client is exposed to only abstract interfaces, the concrete factory is created by the application durint the initialization stage.
+- As the client is exposed to only abstract interfaces, the concrete factory is created by the application during the initialization stage.
 - The right factory type to create the concrete factory is selected before the init stage depending on the config or the env settings.

 ### Abstract v/s Concrete Factories.